 It’s big.
 Bigger than it looks (I have the 6-quart version).
 Between my standing mixer, food processor, and waffle iron, my cupboards are full of appliances already.
 I store my IP in the basement stairwell in its box.

 There’s a learning curve.
 I’m pretty sure everyone has at least one IP Fail.
-Mine was macaroni and cheese, made when I still didn’t totally understand how all the settings work.
-Now I know it takes just 3-4 minutes of cook time (for real)–but cook it any longer and it’s Mush City.
+Mine was macaroni and cheese, made when I still didn’t totally understand how all the settings work, and it turned to mush.
+Now I know it takes just a few minutes of cook time.
+Here’s my recipe: Instant Pot Macaroni & Cheese.

 If you have an Instant Pot, what do YOU love (and not love) about it?